 Once a student has graduated or dropped out of HS, or attained the age of 21 (Martie always says 22, but I'm *still* trying to figure that one out, LOL), I don't believe IEPs apply anymore.
 Adult education is not required to provide the same level of supports and services that birth-21 schools are.
 I think the applicable law is the Adults with Disabilties Act but that only requires reasonable accommodations for a disabilty, "reasonable" being a pretty gray area.

-If the student is receiving adult education as part of the transition IEP through the home school district prior to age 21/graduation, then I would think home school district would be responsible for insuring IEP issues are addressed and complied with.
+If the student is receiving adult education as part of the transition IEP through the home SD prior to age 21/graduation, then I would think home SD would be responsible for insuring IEP issues are addressed and complied with.

 Then the short answer would be "yes."
 Until a student graduates with a regular diploma or until the student turns 22, IEPs are in force.